HighTechnologyFoundation/NNJA-AI-MCP/README.md

   python3 server.py
   ```

-## Running the Client
+## Running the Clients

-There are 2 example client files provided. `client.py` runs a query through
+There are 2 example client files provided:

+- `client.py` runs a query through Gemini, which accesses some of
-Gemini, which accesses the tools itself and provides the requested output.
+the tools itself and provides the requested output.
+Note that
+the AI model's input and output token limits restrict how
+much data can be transferred through them.
-`simple-client.py` runs the MCP tools manually and shows how the results
+- `simple-client.py` runs all of the MCP tools manually and shows how the
-of the `load_dataset` function can be converted into a pandas DataFrame.
+results of the `load_dataset` and `analyze_dataset` tools can be converted
-The client files can be run directly in a separate terminal, as shown below:
+into a pandas DataFrame.
+The client files can be run directly in a
+separate terminal, as shown below:

 ### Running `client.py`